What is the Null Hypothesis?

 Hypothesis testing is a statistical process of testing an assumption regarding a phenomenon or population parameter.
 It is a critical part of the scientific method, which is a systematic approach to assessing theories through observations and determining the probability that a stated statement is true or false.

-A good theory is one that can make accurate predictions.
+A good theory can make accurate predictions.
 For an analyst who makes predictions, hypothesis testing is a rigorous way of backing up his prediction with statistical analysis.
-It also helps to determine if there is sufficient statistical evidence that favors a certain hypothesis about the population parameter.
+It also helps determine sufficient statistical evidence that favors a certain hypothesis about the population parameter.